ZiGaMi/FPGA-dev-tool/README.md

 Sripts additionaly sets "SIMULATION" flag, therefore all simulation specific code can be ignored in sythesis tool by using preprocessor statements.

-NOTE: All source files must be in subdirectory "src"